xeolabs/actorjs/README.md

 With ActorJS, you define actor types as RequireJS modules, then send JSON-RPC calls to instantiate them, call their methods, subscribe to their publications, delete them, and so forth.

-ActorJS is used as the backbone of [xeoEngine](https://github.com/xeolabs/xeoEngine), a WebGL-based engine from xeoLabs which lets us assemble and drive 3D worlds over a network.
+ActorJS is being developed in the context of [xeoEngine](https://github.com/xeolabs/xeoEngine), a WebGL-based engine from xeoLabs which lets us assemble and drive 3D worlds over a network.

 ## Hello, World!